AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

   (with Windows, use ``\\`` instead of ``/`` and don't include ``smb://``).
 This can be very nice for managing files.
 This may mess up group-writeability permissions.

+- You are the data controller of any assignments which students submit.
+We do not access these assignments on your behalf, and a submission of an assignment is an agreement between you and the student.

+- You should always do random checks of a fair fraction of notebooks, to avoid unexpected problems.

 Limits